hoodoogurus/dotprojecteap/trunk/Dot Project EAP/2. Implementation/API/REDIPS_drag/readme.md

 * "nolayout" option for tables (table in DIV element can be dragged as any other content)
 * takes care about rows with style display='none'
 * support for dynamical creation of table layout (inner table inside DIV element can be moved and accept other DIV elements)
+* works in touch devices (tested on Android 2.3.3)

 ## Public methods